 It makes sense that Warhol has been everywhere at once, with a big show plus two movies.
 Art has recovered from the soaring prices and extreme careerism of the 1980s, but the legacy of cynicism persists.
 The eraser persists.
 Part of blockbuster is buster.

 Museums still depend on blockbusters, and galleries still bank on stars.
 Cindy Sherman still ups the ante with each new exhibition, even at the risk of becoming more obvious than suits Sherman's prodigious talent.
-Jeff Koons, Andres Serrano, and Damien Hirst still get tons of publicity out of art's carnival.
+Jeff Koons, Andres Serrano, and Damien Hirst still get tons of publicity out of art's carnival—and Jeff Koons may be the first at the Whitney to receive an entire museum.
 The dilemma has driven Soho's fanciest galleries to a neighborhood a couple of miles away.

 At least it has given Warhol a healthy shot of relevance.
 I can now re-experience Pop Art and its logic of erasure.
 I can almost feel myself shying away from a grand eraser as Pop sculpture by Claes Oldenburg.
 Stop me before I grab the electronic White-out and mark over this whole page.
 Modernism and Postmodernism repeat that gesture on each other every day.

 The electric chairs were powerful stuff.
 Too bad their nature, as Warhol himself came to see it, made him the progenitor of Koons, Hirst, and others.
 In his Basquiat collaborations, I believe that he was trying to recover his art's former spontaneity and connection to a world outside the disco.

 I think he was doing a lousy job by then.
 But then I never much liked to dance.

 Andy Warhol's "Rorschach Paintings" ran through September 1996, at the Soho branch of Gagosian Gallery.
 For the reading of Plato, I owe a debt to The Fragility of Goodness, by Martha Nussbaum.